manasiAraspure/M1_Calculator/1_Requirements/README.md

 * only interger values gets evaluated.

 ## OPPORTUNITIES
-* Calculators can be used as for the big calculations and to solve scienctific calculations.
+* Calculators can be used as for the big calculations and to solve scientific calculations.
 * Now a days Calculator are available in every software based devices like computer and mobile phones, etc.

 ## THREATS